WalletWasabi/WasabiDoc/docs/glossary/README.md

 :::details
 ### Fees

-The sender of a transaction often includes a fee to the network for processing the requested transaction.
+The sender of a transaction includes a fee to the network for processing the requested transaction.
 Most transactions require a minimum fee.
 Read more: [What fee should I select?](/FAQ/FAQ-UseWasabi.md#what-fee-should-i-select)
 :::